git/git.github.io/SoC-2016-Org-Application.md

 discussions will help the student to become and stay a member of the community.

-The traffic on the list is focused around Git feature development.
+The traffic on the list is focused around Git development.
 We expect the students to stay current by at least skimming the messages, and participating in discussions that are close to their area of work.